 (The most tragic of all such romances involved two Changelings—Josquin the Brown and Eleanor of Toulouse—who met after returning from Elsewhere; when, a year later, their Abductor masters went to war with one another, the couple was manipulated into returning to Elsewhere to join the war… and to ultimately face one another on the battlefield.)

-Due to the stigma brought upon them by their Taints and the difficulties posted by their Allergies (for both, see below), Changelings lead an unusual life, and those who take to adventuring quite often do so because wandering is safer for them than living in one place, because their endowments are less remarkable (and less likely to get them killed by their fellows), and because their come back from the Elsewhere twitchy, eager for thrills more difficult to find in the mundane mortal world.
+Due to the stigma brought upon them by their Taints and the difficulties posted by their Allergies (for both, see below), Changelings lead an unusual life, and those who take to adventuring quite often do so because wandering is safer for them than living in one place; or because their endowments are less deemed less remarkable (and less likely to get them killed) by fellow adventurers; or because they come back from the Elsewhere twitchy and broken, eager for thrills that are difficult to find in the mundane mortal world.

 Race vs. Class